The large Washington, D.C.-area fleet operation gains a maintenance facility from Capitol Coachworks.

 “If you are just getting into this business, you are probably thinking you are getting in at the wrong time.
 But we have such a great opportunity to stay positive and use the rapidly improving technology we now have that we need to compete with companies like Uber and Lyft.
 We are in the position where we can have a balance of convenient tech and combine it with the fantastic ability to provide amazing customer experiences.
 What comes out of that is when people get frustrated with TNCs because they can never get live help.
 We are there to show them the difference between that and luxury car service.”

-Related Topics: Bill Atkins, customer service, ILCT, LCT Magazine, LCTFast40, LCT-NLA Show East, limo tradeshows, mergers & acquisitions, New Jersey operators, operator profiles, small-fleet operators, Social Media, social media marketing, web marketing, WebXclusive
+Related Topics: Bill Atkins, customer service, eNews Exclusive, ILCT, LCT Magazine, LCTFast40, LCT-NLA Show East, limo tradeshows, mergers & acquisitions, New Jersey operators, operator profiles, small-fleet operators, social media, social media marketing, web marketing

 The world's No. 1 online marketplace and trader for professional chauffeured and chartered vehicles, including all types of motorcoaches, buses, vans, stretch limousines, sedans, SUVs, exotics, and classics.
 New and used vehicles are available from sellers across the nation.